GraphLite-AI/GraphLite/CONTRIBUTING.md

 - [ ] Manual testing performed
 - [ ] Examples verified

+**Testing Steps for Reviewers:**

+Provide clear, step-by-step instructions for reviewers to test your changes:

+1. Step-by-step instructions on how to build/run
+2. Expected behavior at each step
+3. How to verify the fix/feature works
+4. Any specific test commands to run

 ## Checklist

 - [ ] Code follows project style guidelines
 - [ ] Tests pass locally (`cargo test --all`)
+- [ ] Code pattern checks pass (`./scripts/check_code_patterns.sh`)
 - [ ] Documentation updated (if applicable)
+- [ ] Documentation is concise and curated (no AI-generated fluff)
 - [ ] CHANGELOG.md updated (for notable changes)
 - [ ] No CLAUDE.md rules violated
 - [ ] Commit messages follow guidelines
+- [ ] PR description is professional (no emojis, no copy-paste from AI tools)
+- [ ] Clear testing steps provided for reviewers to verify the changes

 ## Related Issues